Video Game Localization Trends & Insights for 2025: Choosing the Best Languages To Translate into

 Russian serves as a lingua franca in Russia, Kazakhstan, and Belarus, with approximately 258 million Russian speakers worldwide (as per UNRIC).
 While English is widely acknowledged as a global lingua franca, it’s important to note that a significant segment of the Russian population lacks fluent English proficiency.

-The fastest-growing languages in game localization
+The fastest-growing languages in video game localization

 Finally, let’s examine the languages that demonstrated the highest growth over the seven-year period from 2015 to 2022.